 Applicants are expected to have completed a doctoral degree in psychology and be licensed or license eligible.
 To be considered the candidate should submit the following documents:

-- Complete application with $55 nonrefundable application fee (which will be applied to the tuition fee if accepted into the program)
+- Complete application with $55 nonrefundable deposit (which will be applied to tuition if accepted into the program)

 - Verification of degree (E.g. official copy of graduate degree transcript)

 - Those seeking the Advanced Certificate should submit detailed proof that verifies satisfaction of contents for the basic certificate program.

 - Copy of psychology license and registration or application